Home » Blog » USA pickleball rules: Scoring | Serving | Court Dimensions

 Professional Pickleball Rules

 The rules of pickleball are basically the same as tournament rules, but there are some slight variations depending on the organizing body.
 There are two main organizations that coordinate professional pickleball: the Professional Pickleball Association (PPA) and the Association of Pickleball Professionals (APP).
-It’s essential to refer to these specific organizations’ rulebooks for the most accurate and up-to-date rules. read more at US official pickleball website
+It’s essential to refer to these specific organizations’ rulebooks for the most accurate and up-to-date rules. read more at the US official pickleball website

 Advanced Pickleball Rules and Strategy